ElektraInitiative/libelektra/doc/tutorials/export.md

 ### Format ###

 The format argument can be a very powerful option to use with kdb export.
-The format argument allows a user to specify which format is used to export the Keys from the Key Database.
+The format argument allows a user to specify which plug-in is used to export the Keys from the Key Database.
 The user can specify any storage plug-in to serve as the format for the exported Keys.
-For instance, if a user mounted their hosts file to system/hosts using 'kdb mount /etc/hosts system/hosts hosts', they would be able to export these Keys using the hosts format by using the command 'kdb export system/hosts hosts > hosts.ecf'.
+For instance, if a user mounted their hosts file to system/hosts using `kdb mount /etc/hosts system/hosts hosts`, they would be able to export these Keys using the hosts format by using the command `kdb export system/hosts hosts > hosts.ecf`.
 This command would essentially create a backup of their current /etc/hosts file in a valid format for /etc/hosts.

-If no format is specified, the format "dump" will be used instead.
-The dump format is the standard way of expressing Keys and all their releavnt information.
+If no format is specified, the format `dump` will be used instead.
+The dump format is the standard way of expressing Keys and all their relevant information.
 This format is intended to be used only within Elektra.
 The dump format is a good means of backing up Keys from the Key Database for use with Elektra later such as reimporting them later.
+As of this writing, dump is the only way to fully preserve all parts of the KeySet.

 ## Options ##

-The kdb export command takes one unique option:
+The kdb export command takes one special option:

 	-E --without-elektra			which omits the system/elektra directory of keys